Immigration and Refugee Board Appeal?

 Similarly, if a person is able to identify themselves as innocent and having no connection to allegations placed upon them, they may get their status as permanent residents of Canada restored.
 But again, the case has to be prepared and presented properly or it may not succeed.
 An experienced immigration lawyer is the best person to prepare and present your case.

-At the law office of Yasmeen Nizam, we serve you with the most resourceful representation when it comes to immigration cases.
+At our law office, we serve you with the most resourceful representation when it comes to immigration cases.
 If your status or of someone close to you has been questioned, then feel to get in touch with us and we’ll make sure you get proper legal representation.

 Call Edmonton Immigration Lawyer Today!